Partnach Gorge in Garmisch (Partnachklamm)

 Table of Contents

-Partnach Gorge or Partnachklamm is located near the bavarian town Garmisch-Partenkirchen, about one hour south of Munich.
+Partnach Gorge or Partnachklamm is located near the Bavarian town Garmisch-Partenkirchen, about one hour south of Munich.
 You can easily reach it either by car or by train.

 By Car: From Munich take the highway A95 direction Garmisch-Partenkirchen.
 You can park at the public parking lot at the Olympia Skistadion at Garmisch-Partenkirchen.
 From there you can walk about 25 minutes to reach the Partnachklamm or you take a ride on a horse carriage.